nuggetswise/cursorflow/implementation-plan/dev-implementation/V0_INTEGRATION_ENHANCED_PLAN.md

 ## 🎯 **Overview**

 This enhanced implementation plan covers the complete integration of V0's AI-powered UI generation with **MCP (Model Context Protocol) as the primary approach**.
 This creates a seamless "prompt-to-UI" ecosystem within Cursor IDE with intelligent MCP commands.

-CLI and extension options are available as secondary options for power users and automation.
+> **Note**: CLI option documentation is available in the `../cli-option/` folder for secondary implementation details.

 ---